North Sea: Tsunamis

 Though rare, the North Sea has been the site of a number of historically documented tsunamis.
 The Storegga Slides were a series of underwater landslides, in which a piece of the Norwegian continental shelf slid into the Norwegian Sea.
 The immense landslips occurred between 8150 BCE and 6000 BCE, and caused a tsunami up to 20 m high that swept through the North Sea, having the greatest effect on Scotland and the Faeroe Islands.

 The Dover Straits earthquake of 1580 is among the first recorded earthquakes in the North Sea measuring between 5.6 and 5.9 on the Richter scale.
 This event caused extensive damage in Calais both through its tremors and possibly triggered a tsunami, though this has never been confirmed.
 The theory is a vast underwater landslide in the English Channel was triggered by the earthquake, which in turn caused a tsunami.
 The tsunami triggered by the 1755 Lisbon earthquake reached Holland, although the waves had lost their destructive power.
 The largest earthquake ever recorded in the United Kingdom was the 1931 Dogger Bank earthquake, which measured 6.1 on the Richter magnitude scale and caused a small tsunami that flooded parts of the British coast.

+In 1995, the 25.6 m tall Draupner wave occurred in the North Sea, becoming the first rogue wave to be observed using scientific instruments.